aptly-dev/www.aptly.info/content/doc/overview.md

 [moving](/doc/aptly/repo/move) packages between local repositories and [importing](/doc/aptly/repo/import) them from mirrors.
-Snapshot could be [created](/doc/aptly/snapshot/create) from remote repository (official Debain repositories, backports, 3rd party repos, etc.) or your local repository (custom built packages, your own software).
+Snapshot could be [created](/doc/aptly/snapshot/create) from remote repository (official Debian repositories, backports, 3rd party repos, etc.) or your local repository (custom built packages, your own software).
 Snapshots can be used to produce new snapshots by [filtering](/doc/aptly/snapshot/filter/) other snapshots, [pulling](/doc/aptly/snapshot/pull)